Illithid: In Ravenloft

 Illithids are the rulers of a domain in the Ravenloft campaign setting called Bluetspur, where their God-Brain is the darklord.
-In the 5th Edition campaign guide Van Richten's Guide to Ravenloft, it is revealed that an elder-brain became diseased by discovering a "malignant truth" and it began to prey "upon its peers [...].
+In the 5th Edition campaign guide Van Richten's Guide to Ravenloft, it is revealed that an elder brain became diseased by discovering a "malignant truth" and it began to prey "upon its peers [...].
 Horrified by an affliction that infected only them, the other elder brains united and psionically expelled the diseased brain from existence.
 Or so they thought.
 From a place without time or reality, the Dark Powers plucked the dying elder brain and planted it upon a tormented world".
 Polygon highlighted that Bluetspur is "a world of cosmic horror populated by malevolent mind flayers that will make your heroes question their own memories".

 In Spelljammer

 According to Ken Rolston, the beholder and the mind flayer "win starring roles as intergalactic menaces" in Spelljammer, describing the mind flayers as "evil, brain-sucking horrors who have polished up their social skills sufficiently to present a dubiously neutral facade to trading partners as they secretly scheme toward the day when all intelligent races will be their vassals and brain-food".

-Mind Flayers are one of the primary factions in the Spelljammer campaign setting.
-While less prominent than the neogi, illithids are in complete control of Glyth, a Realmspace planet, and have been for millennia.
-They are also one of the two most powerful factions in The Astromundi Cluster setting.

-Illithids' primary ship type is the nautiloid, a 35-ton craft resembling a nautilus.
-Nautiloids are 125', or 180' long including the tentacle-like piercing ram.
-The ships' coiled shell provides the comfort of enclosed space and protects the illithids from solar radiation.

-Less common illithid vessels such as the 25-ton squidship, the 70-ton octopus, and the 100-ton cuttle command also resemble the cephalopods after which they are named.

-In the Spelljammer setting, the illithids are the creators of the oortlings, a humanoid race of high intelligence and enlarged size.
-Bred as food, the oortlings are completely docile and have little motivation and almost no instinct for self-preservation.
+D&D chroniclers Michael Witwer et al. commented on their appearance in the setting, already featured on the cover of AD&D Adventures in Space: "the illithid, the race of the mind flayers, finally return home to space".

+Pharagos: The Battleground

+In a proposed campaign setting, Pharagos is a lightly populated Earth-like world with three continents and numerous chains of islands.
+The one remarkable feature of this world is the presence of an immense petrified corpse of a god previously worshiped by the Forerunner civilization before it was crushed by the illithid empire.
+A vast stony column of forgotten beliefs, it is buried deep in the ground.
+The current inhabitants of Pharagos have no knowledge of the planet's past; the illithid empire's rule over Pharagos and the origin of the gith races on this world are lost to history.
+They are unaware that the source of mystical power for their numerous cults comes from the presence of the dead god under their land.